Driver worker performance with optimal posture

 Ergonomics is the process of creating a safe, comfortable, and efficient working environment by adapting it to the person rather than forcing the person to do it.
 It includes choosing the right chairs that support the natural curve of the spine, creating workstations at the correct height to reduce strain, and optimising the layout of tools to minimise repetitive motions.

-To determine the type of ergonomics and manual handling needed, you need to consider the physical demands of different job roles in your organisation and evaluate current work practices, tasks, and equipment used to identify risks and areas where improvements are needed.
+To determine the type of ergonomics needed, you need to consider the physical demands of different job roles in your organisation and evaluate current work practices, tasks, and equipment used to identify risks and areas where improvements are needed.
 You also need to be aware of current legislation and standards to ensure you’re currently compliant.
 We can complete this complex, time-consuming process for you through Job Analysis.

-How are ergonomics and manual handling training delivered?
+How are ergonomics training delivered?

-Both ergonomics and manual handling training can be delivered in a variety of ways.
+Ergonomics training can be delivered in a variety of ways.
 This includes posters, brochures, newsletters, videos, training sessions, active demonstrations on-site, safe working instructions and active safety controls.
-Training is most effective when it is introduced and demonstrated across the entire business.